vercel/examples/edge-middleware/feature-flag-split/README.md

 [Split](https://www.split.io/) is a feature delivery platform that powers feature flag management, software experimentation and continuous delivery.

 This example shows how to use feature flags with Split, leveraging Edge Config and Edge Middleware.
+Synchronize your feature flags into Edge Config with the [Split integration](https://vercel.com/integrations/split), and then instruct the Split SDK to consume directly from there, with low-latency, instead of fetching from the cloud.

 ## Demo